nodejs/admin/MEMBER_TRAVEL_FUND.md

 Any member can apply for travel funds.

+If you need a visa for the country in which the Node.js event you are attending is being held, see the next section titled "Prepare for visa application (optional)".
+If you don't need a visa, skip that section.

+A quick way to check if you may need a visa is to plug in `wiki visa requirements for [your country here] citizens` into a search engine.
+The first is typically a wikipedia page with a table of all countries' visa policy that would apply to you.

+### Prepare for visa application (optional) 🛂

+If you need a visa, don't worry!
+You can still apply for travel funds.
+You'll need to account for extra time to prepare your visa application, apply for the visa, and receive it before the date of travel.

+We've provided here a checklist of items that a visa application could require.
+Thinking about how long it will take you to prepare these will give you an idea of how long it could take to prepare your visa application.

+Typical visa applications may, **at minimum**, ask for any or all of the following:

+* An original passport.
+If you don't have one, you'll need to apply for one first.
+Check with your passport issuing authority for the processing time.
+* Passport-sized photos.
+* An original proof of residency for the country where you live, assuming you are not a citizen.
+For example, if you live in Canada this could be a Permanent Residence Card or a Temporary Residence Visa.
+* Copies of any of the above documents.
+* A copy of your air ticket.
+* A copy of your accommodation reservations.
+* Proof of travel insurance.
+* A fee for processing your application.
+* An invitation letter.
+If it's an event hosted by the Foundation, you can just use https://events.linuxfoundation.org/visa-request/ to get a letter.
+For Collaboration Summits, contact Foundation staff.

+For the actual requirements, check the website of the consulate of the country to which you will be traveling.

+Check the visa application processing time and plan accordingly.

+In some cases, a visitor or tourism visa is what you need.
+In other cases, you may need a business visa.
+Check the visa policy on the consulate website for what you will need.

+You may need to prove that you have a stable income and strong ties to your country of residence.
+Proof can take many forms, such as bank statements, letters from an employer, and documents certified by a notary public.
+See the relevant visa requirements for their preferences.

+The consulate may not be in the city where you live; you'll need to check how you can apply.
+In some cases, you can apply online or by post.
+In others, your application may need a face-to-face interview at the consulate.
+Please factor this into your plans.

 ### Request

 * Open a pull request which adds an entry to the table at the bottom of this